COVID-19 Information for Graduate Students

 We will accept e-transcripts sent securely by an e-transcript service from your university.
 E-transcripts must be sent to the graduate administrator in our department.

 If your school does not issue e-transcripts, they can be mailed to us at the following address.
 Please note, there will be a delay in processing transcripts sent by mail.
+We are not able to accept courier shipments at this time.

 Graduate Office, Geography & Planning